texture/icebox/README.md

 ```

 A popup will appear with your 12 word seed.
 Write this down on a piece
 of paper and/or memorize it.
+Select a password, this password will be
+used to encrypt the wallet in the browser during the session.

 ### Restoring wallet from seed